Vuk Drašković: Early life and career

 Drašković was born in the small village of Medja in the Banat region to a family of settlers from Herzegovina.
 He was three months old when his mother, Stoja Nikitović, died.

 His father, Vidak, remarried and had two more sons - Rodoljub and Dragan; and three daughters - Radmila, Tanja and Ljiljana with Dara Drašković, meaning that young Vuk grew up with five half-siblings.

 Shortly after Vuk's birth, the entire family went back to Herzegovina where he finished primary school in the village of Slivlje.
 He graduated high school in Gacko.

 At his father's insistence, Drašković considered studying medicine in Sarajevo; however, the city was too "uptight and cramped" for his liking, so he went to study law in Belgrade instead.

 Drašković with his wife, Danica, and Soviet-turned-Swiss chess grandmaster Viktor Korchnoi during an Orthodox Christmas eve party in January 1984 at Villa Dragoslava, a villa in the Belgrade neighbourhood of Banovo Brdo that often served as meeting point for individuals critical of SFR Yugoslavia's system of governance as well as communism and socialism in general.

 In 1968, Drašković participated in anti-bureaucratic student revolts in Yugoslavia.
 After Josip Broz Tito promised reforms, Drašković initiated people to dance the Kozaračko kolo at the Faculty of Law.
 Drašković was a member of the Communist Youth Organization and later joined the League of Communists of Yugoslavia.

-Between 1969–78, he was involved with journalism.
+Between 1969 and 1978, he was involved with journalism.
 He first worked for the state news agency Tanjug as its African correspondent stationed in Lusaka, Zambia.
 He was discharged from his post after publishing misleading information regarding the Rhodesian Bush War, creating a diplomatic incident.

 He then took a job as press adviser to the Yugoslav Union of Trade Unions (Savez Sindikata Jugoslavije) and then became editor-in-chief of Rad, a trade union paper.
 During his time as press adviser, Drašković spent some time as the personal secretary to the organisation's president Mika Špiljak.

 In 1981, Drašković published his first novel Sudije (Judges) which described a judge resisting political pressure.

 In 1982, Drašković was expelled from the Communist party after he published his second novel Nož (Knife).
 The novel tells the story of a man who is raised as a Bosnian Muslim who comes to believe that Serbs killed his family, only to later learn that his ethnic heritage is Serbian and that his adoptive family was guilty of murdering his birth-family.
 The book caused controversy as it reignited divisive ethno-nationalist issues which Tito and the Communist Party tried to suppress.
 The party condemned and subsequently banned the book, which was also published in English.
 The book was made into a movie in 1999 entitled The Dagger or The Knife in English.

-His novels Molitva 1–2 (Prayer 1–2, 1985) and Ruski konsul (Russian consul, 1988) also explored the suffering of Serbs during World War II, while Noć generala (The General's Nights) published in 1994 dealt with Draža Mihailović's last days.
+His novels Molitva 1–2 (Prayer 1–2, 1985) and Ruski konsul (Russian consul, 1988) also explored the suffering of Serbs during World War II, while Noć đenerala (The General's Nights) published in 1994 dealt with Draža Mihailović's last days.